rishabh171998/jambonz-infrastructure/docker/QUICK_START_AWS.md

 1. ✅ Configure security group (if not done)
 2. ✅ Add TTS/STT credentials (GCP or AWS)
 3. ✅ Log into webapp and change password
-4. ✅ Create your account and applications
+4. ✅ Create account and set SIP realm domain (account level)
+5. ✅ Create applications
-5. ✅ Configure SIP carriers
+6. ✅ Configure SIP carriers
-6. ✅ Share SIP IP (13.203.223.245:5060) with carriers
+7. ✅ Share SIP IP (13.203.223.245:5060) with carriers
+8. ✅ Configure DNS for SIP realm (if using custom domain)
-7. ✅ Test with a softphone or SIP device
+9. ✅ Test with a softphone or SIP device

 ## Support